3 Best REALLY FREE Parental Control Apps: Tested in 2024

 I don’t really like free parental apps as many of them are dangerous.
 You give them tons of permissions, which allow them to access and control your device, without any real guarantee that they won’t steal your data.
 In addition, most free parental apps lack essential parental control features like time limits, web filtering, scheduling, and activity reports, so it’s nearly impossible to fully protect your child from online threats and screen addiction.

-Try Qustodio Now
+Try Qustodio For Free

 Quick summary of the best free parental control apps:

-• 1. 🥇Qustodio — Best free parental controls with web protections and time limits but no location tracking.
+• 1. 🥇Qustodio — Best free parental controls with web protections and time limits, but no location tracking.

 🥇 1.
 Qustodio — Best Free Parental Control App in 2024